oorejola/Cover-Letter-Generator/README.md

-# Cover Letter Generator
+# Cover Letter Generator 📝🚀

+Writing cover letters can be tedious during a job search.
+Some people say recruiters don't even read cover letters.
+That's where this project comes in!

-This project automatically generates personalized cover letters based on your resume and a job description.
+This Cover Letter Generator automatically creates personalized cover letters based on your resume and a job description.
+It goes beyond simple templating by:

+- 🔍 Identifying key skills from the job description
+- 🎯 Matching relevant skills from your resume
+- 🎨 Adjusting the language to fit the company's vibe

+Say goodbye to generic cover letters and hello to tailored, compelling introductions that make you stand out! 🌟

-## File Structure
+## File Structure 📁

 ```
 .